evomassiny/book/booksrc/chapter-simple-bump.md

 was written.
 When the next object is written, the bump pointer is incremented to point to the space after _that_ object [^1].

-We will used a fixed power-of-two block size.
+We used a fixed power-of-two block size.
 The benefit of this is that given a pointer to an object, by zeroing the bits of the pointer that represent the block size, the result points to the beginning of the block.
 This will be useful later when implementing garbage collection.